May 1 2010

 Does this social network make me look fat?

 There is a threshold of mass-participation where the wisdom of crowds becomes the tragedy of the commons.
-Twitter, Facebook, and Google Buzz are so effective and destructive because they leverage the psychological principle of intermittent variable reward – the same principle that keeps gamblers going back for another spin of the slot machines like lab rats jumping through the same hoop for another skittle of sugarized peanut.
+Twitter, Facebook, and Google Buzz are so effective and so psychologically destructive because they leverage the principle of intermittent variable reward—the same principle that keeps gamblers going back for another spin of the slot machines and lab rats running through the same maze seeking pellets of peanut kibble.

 Kathy Sierra recognized this immediately and she was slammed for it.
 Early Twitter addicts did not want to be told that they were being psychologically tricked, and they responded with a torrent of animosity and abuse.

-Social media is viscerally pulsive, it compels repetitive, addictive action.
+Social media is visceral and compusive, driven by repetitive, addictive action.
 In the context of massive algorithmically accessed information, we start outsourcing our own thought and memory to the interface and its clever hybrid of linguistic and social cues.
-It becomes our springheeled crutch.
-It fills in the gaps of our lack of patience and our brain wired instinct to ignore detail and complexity and reduce reality to simple patterns.
+It becomes our springheeled crutch, filling in the gaps of our lack of patience and our brain wired instinct to ignore detail and complexity and reduce reality to simple patterns.
 Even if the pattern is utterly false or fictional, our brain still prefers the pretense of order, over perception of the unadulterated numinous.

 Just look at the comments from this RRW article: